How Do You Create a Professional Freelance Writer Portfolio as a Beginner?

 If you want to be a copywriter for small, women-owned businesses, then create a few short articles that would appeal to these clients.
 If you’d like to be a freelance travel blogger, then start a travel blog or write guest posts for popular travel and adventure blogs.

 Making samples to use for your portfolio can be helpful if you have a clear idea of whom you want to work with.
 You don’t have to tell potential clients that your portfolio projects are just samples.
-Most clients won’t care about that detail.
+Most clients won’t care about that detail, they just want to see that you can write.

 They just want to know you have the skills to help them.
 Just don’t pass a sample off as a published piece or something a specific company paid for.